HsoiEnterprises/HEAlert/README.md

 # HEAlert
-A convenience around UIAlertController, because sometimes you just want to say "OK".
+A convenience around `UIAlertController`, because sometimes you just want to say "OK".

 # Background and Approach